rhasselbaum/scrappy-ddns/README.md

 ```
 The Git repo has a sample `token.list` file that you can use as a template.

-Once you have your API key and have created a list of tokens, you're ready to deploy.

 # Deployment
 There are several ways to get the Scrappy DDNS up and running.
-From simple to complex, your options are:
+From simple to complex, you can:

 1. Run the Python script directly.
 2. Run it inside a [Docker container](https://github.com/rhasselbaum/docker-scrappy-ddns).